Arundo donax: Cultivation

-In order to evaluate different management practices, nitrogen fertilizer and input demand was evaluated in a 6-year field study conducted at the University of Pisa.
-Fertilizer enhanced the productive capacity in the initial years, but as the years go by and as the radical apparatus progressively deepens, the differences due to fertilizer decrease until disappearing.
+In order to evaluate different management practices, nitrogen fertiliser and input demand was evaluated in a 6-year field study conducted at the University of Pisa.
+Fertiliser enhanced the productive capacity in the initial years, but as the years go by and as the radical apparatus progressively deepens, the differences due to fertiliser decrease until disappearing.
 Harvest time and plant density were found to not affect the biomass yields.

 Due to its high growth rate and superior resource-capture capacity (light, water and nutrients), A. donax is not affected by weed competition from the second year.
 An application of post-emergence treatment is usually recommended.

 Giant reed has few known diseases or insect pests, but in intensive cultivation, no pesticides are used.

 To remove giant reed at the end of the crop cycle, there are mainly two methods: mechanical or chemical.
-An excavator can be useful to dig out the rhizomes or alternatively a single late-season application of 3% glyphosate onto the foliar mass is efficient and effective with least hazardous to biota.
+An excavator can be useful to dig out the rhizomes or alternatively a single late-season application of 3% glyphosate onto the foliar mass is efficient and effective with least hazard to other biota.
 Glyphosate was selected as the most appropriate product for specific considerations on efficacy, environmental safety, soil residual activity, operator safety, application timing, and cost-effectiveness.
-However, glyphosate is only effective in fall when plants are actively transporting nutrients to the root zone, and multiple retreatments are usually needed.
+However, glyphosate is only effective in autumn when plants are actively transporting nutrients to the root zone, and multiple retreatments are usually needed.
 Other herbicides registered for aquatic use can be very effective in controlling Arundo at other times of the year.

 Biofuel

 Arundo donax is a strong candidate for use as a renewable biofuel source because of its fast growth rate and its ability to grow in different soil types and climatic conditions.
 A. donax will produce an average of three kilograms of biomass per square metre (12 tons per acre/year) once established.
 The total energy input needed for the growing of one ha increases from not fertilised (4 GJ ha−1) to fertilised (18 GJ ha−1) crops, while the maximum energy yield output was 496 GJ ha−1, obtained with 20,000 plants per ha and fertilisation; fertilisation brought a 15% increase in biomass.
-The biomass calorific mean value (technically, the calorific value obtained from combustion of biomass sample in an adiabatic system) of Giant reed is about 17 MJ kg−1 dry matter regardless of fertilizer usage.
+The biomass calorific mean value (technically, the calorific value obtained from combustion of biomass sample in an adiabatic system) of Giant reed is about 17 MJ kg−1 dry matter regardless of fertiliser usage.

 Studies in the European Union have identified A. donax as the most productive and lowest impact of all energy biomass crops (see FAIR REPORT E.U.
 2004).
 Its ability to grow for 20 to 25 years without replanting is also significant.
 In the UK it is considered suitable for planting in and around water areas.

 Arundo donax grown in Australia was demonstrated as potential feedstock for producing advanced biofuels through hydrothermal liquefaction.

 Outside its native range, the interest as a biofuel crop needs to be balanced against its major invasive potential.